 As announced in May 2020, the College continues to focus on alternative modes of delivery for Fall 2020, with an even greater emphasis on personalized attention and support.
-The academic calendar provides the important dates and outlines how the semester is organized into alternating time blocks of on-campus activities and remote delivery.
+The academic calendar provides the important dates and explains the time blocks that make up the semester.
 The College’s support services and student life continue to be offered online and on campus by appointment.

 What are the plans for the Winter 2021 semester?

-Based on feedback from students, teachers and staff, the College plans to organize its Winter 2021 semester in a similar format to the Fall 2020 semester, with alternating time blocks of remote course delivery and on-campus activities when feasible.
+Based on feedback from students, teachers and staff, the College will offer its Winter 2021 semester in a similar format to the Fall 2020 semester.
+The academic calendar provides the important dates and explains the time blocks that make up the semester.
 The College’s support services and student life will continue to be offered online and on campus by appointment.
-The Winter 2021 academic calendar will be available shortly to provide specific dates and details.

 What technology do I need for remote classes?